-Components of Pico Hydro Power Systems-
+Components of Pico Hydro Power Systems --

-Hydro power system has various components which can be used to design and install a Hydropower system.
-These systems can be stand-alone and/or hybrid system with solar system.
-The main components of Hydropower system and its function are shown in the table below.
+Hydro power systems have various components, which can be used to design and install a Hydropower system.
+These systems can be a stand-alone and hybrid system with solar system.
+The main components of a Hydropower system and its function is shown in the table below.

-The activity below needs to be covered while you are introducing each component.
+The activity below needs to be covered, while you are introducing each component.

 While covering the notes on each component, show them each component from the available Kit and if possible, pass it around to the learner groups to observe these components.

 They can ask questions about these components during this session.